spidasoftware/mongodb-geoserver/README.md

 7. In geoserver, click "Layers", then click "Add new resource", then select "DB:SPIDADB"
 8. Publish each layer.
 Set Declared SRS to "EPSG:4326" and bounding box values all to 1

+You can see all types and properties [at this geoserver url](http://localhost:8080/geoserver/DB/wfs?service=wfs&version=1.1.0&request=DescribeFeatureType).

 NOTE: When min builds this is all done automatically by copying files from [min/scripts/docker/tomcat/geoserver](https://github.com/spidasoftware/min/tree/master/scripts/docker/tomcat/geoserver)

 ### Point projectmanager at geoserver